How Do You Record a Podcast: 3 Proven Methods to Use

 1. External Microphone(s)

-While your built-in laptop or phone mic can work, it picks up echoes and unwanted noises, resulting in low-quality audio.
+While your built-in laptop or phone mic can work, it picks up echoes and unwanted noises, resulting in low-quality audio when recording a podcast.
 So, level up your podcasting with an external microphone.

-However, before investing in a podcast mic, check the audio quality, portability, ease of setup, seamless connectivity, and extra features.
+Before investing in a podcast mic, check the audio quality, portability, ease of setup, connectivity, and any extra features.

 2. Headphones

-Headphones are the next must-haves for podcasters.
+Headphones are the next must-have for podcasters.
 They help you hear clearly when recording and adjust your tone or volume levels.
-Plus, they stop your mic from picking unwanted noises (audio bleed or echo).
+Plus, they stop your mic from picking up unwanted noises (audio bleed or echo).

 You’ll do just fine with any headphones you might have.
 However, consider choosing a pair of headphones designed for podcasting for the best audio quality.